peer-open-source/xara-docs/source/user/manual/model/mp_constraint/rigidDiaphragm.rst

 .. note::

-   1. The constraint object is constructed assuming small rotations in 3D.
+   1. The constraint object is constructed assuming *small* rotations.

    2. The rigidDiaphragm command works for problems in three dimensions with six-degrees-of-freedom at the nodes (ndf=6) and in two dimensions with ndf=3.